Chamilo is an electronic

-Our university college has a long tradition of involving students and the HGSR is one major example of it.
-Every committee has a delegate of the council, which makes the HGSR one of the most powerful tools to sustain democracy and to let the voice of the student be heard.
+Our University of Applied Sciences and Arts has a long tradition of involving students and the ASR is one major example of it.
+Every committee has a delegate of the council, which makes the ASR one of the most powerful tools to sustain democracy and to let the voice of the student be heard.

 Students living in a HOGENT residence can always call the reception desk for information about medical assistance.
 At our partner Ghent University, doctors run a practice for students.
 HOGENT also offers a wide range of sports.